-REQUIREMENTS FOR DATABASE SYSTEMS SUITABLE TO MANAGE LARGE SPATIAL DATABASES
+REQUIREMENTS FOR DATABASE SYSTEMS

+SUITABLE TO MANAGE LARGE SPATIAL

+DATABASES
-Andrew U. Frank

-Report No. 39
+Andrew U. Frank Report No. 39

-This paper was presented to the International Symposium on Spatial Data Handling, held in Zurich (Switzerland) August 20-24, 1984.
+This paper was presented to the International Symposium on Spatial Data Handling, held in Zurich (Switzerland) Spatial pata Handling, neld in Zurich (Switzerland) August 20-24, 1984.
 It appeared in the proceedings, edited by -